Humans are increasingly intent on documenting our lives photographically, and many of these photos that get taken are pretty good.

 You see this all the time on social media—someone posts a photo, and the general sentiment is that it “looks like a postcard!”
-Which it does, and you can get it for 65 cents in the souvie shop.
+Which it does, and you can get it in the souvie shop.
 Or admirers will tell you a shot looks like a photo a pro would take, but you are not that pro.
 You want your photos to be your photos; you don’t have to take the same angle everyone else has taken.

 Failing to Photograph Popular Attractions